gaehlerm/SoftwareEngineering/README.md

 4. Interface segregation principle (ISP)
 5. Dependency Inversion principle (DIP)

-These 5 very general rules describe mostly how classes, and also code in general, should be structured and interacting with each other.
+These 5 quite general rules describe mostly how classes, and also code in general, should be structured and interacting with each other.
 Obeying them helps with the design of the code.

-Interestingly enough, many people agree on the fact that these principles are (or at least were) important, but there is no exact common agreement how these principles should be applied nor what they mean exactly.
+Interestingly enough, many people agree on the fact that these principles are (or at least were) important, but there is no exact common agreement what some of these principles mean exactly.
 In my opinion, these principles hold for compiled languages as Java and C++.
-For Python users only the SRP is really important, the OCP and the LSP are somewhat useful.
+For interpreted languages like Python, only the SRP is really important and the OCP and the LSP are somewhat useful.
 The ISP and the DIP are nice to know but they are only important in compiled languages.
 We'll see why in a minute.

 ## Single Responsibility Principle